 Supervision will take place on a weekly basis, usually for one and a half hours in groups of three trainees.
-Time will be allocated with an average minimum of 15 minutes weekly per client, but with flexibility in the allocation according to client and trainee need.
+An average of 15 minutes per client per week will be allocated in supervision, but with flexibility in the allocation according to client and trainee need.
 There must be a minimum of 40 supervision groups per year, and you are expected to attend regularly.
 You will be expected to remain in supervision until the completion of all clinical work, which will normally take a minimum of two years.
-In order to reach this goal you need to start seeing clients shortly after the start of the course and to carry two clients concurrently at any given time.
+In order to reach this goal you need to start seeing clients shortly after the start of the course and to carry two clients concurrently throughout the training.

 Supervisors need to be ACAT accredited supervisors.
-For NHS England funded trainees the cost of supervision is included in the course fees.
-You may be able to access CAT supervision in your work place or from a supervisor working outside your service who may supervise your work with your clients or with theirs.
+You may be able to access CAT supervision in your workplace or from a supervisor working outside your service who may supervise your work with your clients or with theirs.
 The course can agree with you the most suitable options.
-This will be the most suitable in terms of geography, time and to form a group with cohort members.
-Supervision is ideally in person but a proportion can be conducted remotely, usually in the second year.
+This will be the most suitable in terms of geography, time and to form a group with other cohort members.
+Supervision is ideally in person but a proportion can be conducted remotely if there is no alternative.
 ACAT advise 75% is in person, ideally with a minimum of 50% in person.
+For NHS England funded trainees, the cost of any external supervision required is included in the course fees.

-Supervisors will be asked to provide feedback on your development and use of supervision at regular intervals, this takes place twice each year using the clinical appraisal form.
+Supervisors will be asked to provide feedback on your development and use of supervision at regular intervals.
+This takes place twice each year using the clinical appraisal form.
 This will be based on a collaborative discussion, where you will jointly identify developmental aims and targets, and where you will also have the opportunity to comment on your experience of the supervision and to make suggestions for changes.